learn-co-students/map-readme-python-data-science-intro-000/README.md

 # Map in Python

+### Objectives

+* Understand how `map` works in python for mapping a given function to each element of an iterable.
+* Differentiate between map and filter functions and identify suitable uses cases for each

 ### Introduction

 In the last section, we saw how we select a subset of a list by iterating through a list of elements to select only those that match a certain criteria.
 In this lesson, we learn how to use the `map` function not to return a subset of elements, but to alter each element in a similar manner.